CA-TCN: A Causal-Anticausal Temporal Convolutional Network for Direct Auditory Attention Decoding: Materials and Methods

 \subsubsection{Classification accuracy}

-The main goal of the model is to achieve the highest possible accuracy in determining which speaker is being attended.
-Six different window lengths were considered for evaluating the models as accuracy varies depending on the number of samples used for the decision, : 1, 2, 5, 10, 25, and 50 seconds.
+The main goal of the model is to achieve the highest possible accuracy in determining which speaker is attended.
+Different window lengths were considered as accuracy varies depending on the number of samples used for the decision.
+More precisely, we considered six decision window lengths: 1, 2, 5, 10, 25, and 50 seconds.
 A high accuracy over short decision windows is desirable, as it enables rapid adaptation to shifts in the listener’s attentional focus.